openshift-4-compliance/openshift-4-compliance-automation/open-policy-agent/authorization/unique_serviceaccount_per_pod/README.md

 2. Generate the relevant gatekeeper object CR
 3. Deploy the template & constraint yamls that define the policy
 * Note that any openshift-* & kubernetes-* default namespaces are excluded
-4. Deploy the test serviceAccount objects to make sure the policy works as expected
+4. Deploy test pods & deployment object to make sure the policy works as expected

 `You should be logged in as cluster-admin privilaged user`